cserl-iitb/bootcamp2022/application_software/week2/README.md

     }
 ```

 Change your server from exercise 1 to handle the accepted client in a separate thread as described above.
+The created thread will focus on communicating with the client given to it as an argument at creation time, while the main server thread can go back to accepting new connections.
+In this way, your server can perform the echo service with multiple clients at the same time.
 First, write code to create one thread to handle one client.
 Then extend this code to handle a small number of clients (say 5 or 10) in separate threads.
-That is, your server creates multiple threads, and gives each accepted client to a separate thread.
-Each created thread will focus on communicating with the client given to it as an argument at creation time, while the main server thread can go back to accepting new connections.
-In this way, your server can perform the echo service with multiple clients at the same time.

 You can check that your server is handling a small number of clients at the same time by opening separate terminals, and connecting multiple clients to the server from the different terminals.
 You should find that the server is correctly able to echo back the messages received from the multiple clients.

-# Exercise 3: Server thread pool
+## Exercise 3: Server thread pool

 The final task for this week is to create a multi-threaded server by creating a pool of worker threads.
 In the previous exercise, you were creating a separate thread for each client.
 However, thread creation is a high overhead task.
 Therefore, real-life multi-threaded servers use a pool of reusable worker threads instead.
 The main server creates a pool of worker threads at the start.
 Whenever a new client connection is accepted, the server places the accepted client file descriptor in a queue/array shared with the workers.
-Each worker thread picks a client from this queue, and serves it as long as the client is connected.
+Each worker thread fetches a client from this queue, and serves it as long as the client is connected.
 Once the client finishes and terminates, the worker thread goes back to the queue to get the next client to handle.
 In this way, the same pool of worker threads can serve multiple clients.

 Begin by watching this video to understand the multi-threaded design pattern of servers: [Video lecture on multi-threaded application design](https://youtu.be/TXZqpu4zmLI)